 In Windows 8, the request expiration timer for the SMB 2 Negotiate is set to a smaller value, typically under 20 seconds, so that if a node of a continuously available (CA) cluster server is not responding, the SMB 3.0 client can expedite failover to the other node.

-If a request is being processed asynchronously, i.e. the server sends an interim response with STATUS_PENDING, Windows clients extend the time-out as follows:
+If a request is being processed asynchronously, i.e. the server sends an interim response with Status set to STATUS_PENDING and SMB2_FLAGS_ASYNC_COMMAND bit set in Flags, Windows clients extend the time-out as follows:

 • If the asynchronous operation is SMB2 Directory Change Notification, the client will not enforce a timeout. • Otherwise, if the client is running at least Windows 7 and ExtendedSessTimeout is configured, the timeout is extended to the value of ExtendedSessTimeout: \HKLM\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters\Value type: DwordValue name: ExtendedSessTimeout • Otherwise, if the client is running at least Windows 7 and ExtendedSessTimeout is not configured, the timeout is extended to four times the value of SessTimeout (4 * SessTimeout).
 By default, ExtendedSessTimeout is not configured.